OpenPH/Education/README.md

 # Education
-All proposals on hove to improve the school system of the country go here.
+All proposals on how to improve the school system of the country go here.